You must have administrator rights to access this feature.

 Cartegraph allows for the field mappings for a task to automatically load during the creation of the Task Association.
 When a Task Association is created, Cartegraph automatically populates field mappings by checking if the Field ID matches the Field Name value setup with GIS.
 Letter case is ignored when performing this check.
 This auto-population happens for standard and custom Task fields.

-ArcMap is required to implement the XML.
+ArcMap or ArcPro is required to implement the XML.
 For more information contact Cartegraph Technical Support at 800-647-3050.